andrewdavidmackenzie/flow/docs/debugging/debugger.md

 etc) and be more convenient to debug.

 #### Running the flow with the debugger
-To start debugging a flow, run it using `flowr` as normal, but using the `-d` or `--debugger` options.
+To start debugging a flow, run it using `flowrcli` as normal, but using the `-d` or `--debugger` options.

-The compiled flow manifest will be loaded by `flowr` as usual, functions initialized and a command prompt for the debugger will be shown.
+The compiled flow manifest will be loaded by `flowrcli` as usual, functions initialized and a command prompt for the debugger will be shown.

 You can use the `'h'` or `'help'` command at the prompt to to get help on debugger commands.